 iPhone 5S vs iPhone 5 lit entirely by the flash

 The camera app, pulled up through iOS 7, is then able to monitor what is going on in the scene and what combination of flash you need to light it (if at all).
 In testing side by side against the iPhone 5, where the iPhone 5 needed the flash, the iPhone 5S was happy to take the picture without and produced better results.
 When the flash does fire the results are superior too, even in situations where we are in complete darkness lit only by the flash itself.
+New in iOS 7.1 is also an Auto HDR mode that when turned on will automatically detect when to turn on HDR mode and when to not.
+You can turn this mode off if you want you shots to be purposely dark and moody.

 Of course there is more image noise in low-light shots, but we are still very impressed with the performance.
 Like the Nokia Lumia 925 and Lumia 1020 boasts, the iPhone can - by guidance of its focus light - now take very good pictures in low light.
 Photographers, you won't be disappointed.